 Legislative updates

-:
+Report by Eloise Elliott, Chair:

 SB 870 Restoring Sanity Act (DEI)

 In talking with Travis Mollohan, he expressed the following:

 The legislative session ends in less than 3 weeks (Saturday, March 9).
 Crossover day, which is when bills must be out of their chamber of origin, is one week away (Wednesday, February 28).
 This bill has only been introduced and has not been placed on any committee agendas yet.
 It would need to make it through two committees (Senate Education and Senate Judiciary) and be read three times on the Senate floor in a very narrow window of time before it could move to the House for consideration.